Inbibo/adonisfx_docs/docs/maya/simshape.md

 <figure markdown>
 ![skin editor debug menu](images/simshape_debug.png)
-<figcaption><b>Figure 6:</b> AdnSimshape Collision Constraints and Muscle Fibers debugging</figcaption>
+<figcaption><b>Figure 6</b>: AdnSimshape Collision Constraints and Muscle Fibers debugging</figcaption>
 </figure>

-# Advanced
+## Advanced

-## Muscle Activations
+### Muscle Activations
 AdnSimshape can emulate the behaviour of facial muscles by computing the muscle activation directly on the vertices of the skin geometry.
 The activation of the vertices is an advanced and optional feature that can work in two modes: from **muscle patches data** or from **plug values**.

 <figure markdown>
   ![Activation modes from attribute editor](images/activation_modes.png)
-  <figcaption><b>Figure 7:</b> Activation Modes switch exposed in the Attribute Editor</figcaption>
+  <figcaption><b>Figure 7</b>: Activation Modes switch exposed in the Attribute Editor</figcaption>
 </figure>

 > [!NOTE = Activation Modes]
 > === Muscle Patches
 > The data in the Adonis Muscle Patches (AMP) file in combination with the deformation status of the Deform Mesh are used to calculate the amount of activation at each vertex.
 The AMP file is the result of a Machine Learning process and can be generated following [generate muscle patches section](#generate-muscle-patches).
->
-> **Requirements:**
+The requirements for this mode to work are:

 >  - Adonis Muscle Patches file
 >  - Deform mesh
 >